A Death in the Family

 Peter and Norman battle and Norman 'invites' Peter to his upcoming family reunion, as seen in Peter Parker Spider-Man V2 #44

-The Green Goblin releases a video claiming in his innocents in the death of Gwen Stacy, as seen in Peter Parker Spider-Man V2 #45
+The Green Goblin releases a video 'demonstrating' his innocence in the death of Gwen Stacy, as seen in Peter Parker Spider-Man V2 #45

 The Goblin force feeds the recovering alcoholic Flash Thompson whiskey, as seen in Peter Parker Spider-Man V2 #45